-Having bought your first DSLR and finally graduated to something more professional than the tiny point & shoot you owned, you now must be thinking that great images would be easier to make.
-You would be both right and wrong at the same time.
+Having bought your first DSLR and finally graduating to something more professional than the tiny point & shoot you owned, you might be thinking that great images will just come automatically.
+Or at least, be easier to create.
+Well, you’re both right and wrong at the same time.

-While better images (and not great ones) would be easy, you would still have to know a lot about composition techniques and master the art of exposure before you can start making the transition to great images.
+While your images may look a little better, you still have to know a lot about composition techniques and master the art of exposure before you can start making the transition to great images.

-Having said that, your new DSLR is the perfect tool in your hands for mastering both.
+Having said that, your new DSLR is the perfect tool for mastering both.
 In a way, your point & shoot was good too.
-It was a nice camera to master the essentials of composition, even if it fell a cropper when it came to mastering exposure.
+It was a nice camera to master the essentials of composition, even if it fell short when it came to mastering exposure.

 Visual Aesthetics vs Scientific Explanations

 Why do professionals insist that you master the technique of fine composition?
 Is there a rule to making nice aesthetic photographs?
 Is there something about placing certain elements at certain points in the frame which can uplift the quality of the composition?
 Or is it just plain scientific fact?
 Or neither?